mglaman/phpstan-drupal/stubs/README.md

 ## Actual stubs versus shims

-The PHPUnit directory does not contain actual PHPStan stubs, but rather a shim for Drupal sites without the `drupal/core-dev` package installed.
+The `core-dev` directory does not contain actual PHPStan stubs, but rather a shim for Drupal sites without the `drupal/core-dev` package installed.

 If you would like better analysis with PHPUnit, please install the phpstan-phpunit
-extenion:
+extension:

 ```shell
 composer require --dev phpstan/phpstan-phpunit